vinceskahan/v5wiki/acuritebridge.md

 Apparently the smarthub/bridge will not report any sensor data unless it has established a connection with one of the acurite servers (or something that responds like an acurite server).
 I tested this behavior with a couple of smarthubs - one still running the old firmware (126) and one running the newer firmware (224).
 Occasionally i would see a sensor in the smarthub's web interface, but for the most part the devices are useless until they talk to the mothership.

-The acurite servers used to reply to the smarthub with a simple string:
+The `hubapi.myacurite.com` server used to reply to the smarthub with a simple string:
 ```
 {"success":1, "checkversion":"126"}
 ```
-The newer firmware expects a timestamp - probably to ensure that the smarthub time is ok:
+The newer firmware expects a timestamp - probably to ensure that the smarthub time is ok - so the `www.acu-link.com` server used to reply with this string:
 ```
-{"localtime":"%H:%M:%S", "checkversion":"224"}
+{"localtime":"00:00:00", "checkversion":"224"}
 ```
 If an older hub receives a version number other than 126, then it tries to update the firmware.
 Presumably the newer firmware would also try to update if it gets version number other than 224, but I have not tested that.